Spironolactone may be effective alternative to antibiotics for adult acne in women

 Within the first year, 14.4% of those prescribed spironolactone switched to an alternative therapy, as did 13.4% of those prescribed antibiotics — a non-significant difference.

 Spironolactone is an aldosterone antagonist originally developed for the treatment of hypertension and is sometimes used off-label in acne.
-However, there has been limited clinical research into its efficacy.
+However, there has been limited clinical research into its efficacy for acne.

 The researchers said the findings indicated that the rate of treatment failure is comparable between spironolactone and tetracycline antibiotics, suggesting they may have equal effectiveness in women.